-Traditional beef gravy is the best accompaniment to roast beef and Yorkshire puddings, the national dish of Great Britain, so why would you ever buy ready made gravy when making it is so easy and tastes so much better than anything you can buy?
+Traditional beef gravy is the best accompaniment to roast beef and Yorkshire puddings, the national dish of Great Britain.
+There's no need to serve ready-made gravy when making it is so easy and tastes so much better than anything you can buy.

-Place the roasting pan on the stove top over a high heat until the meat juices begin to bubble, taking care not to burn as it bubbles up quickly
+Place the roasting pan with the pan juices on the stovetop over high heat until the meat juices begin to bubble, taking care not to burn the juice as it bubbles up quickly.

-Add the stock and stir thoroughly to incorporate the reduced glaze.
+Add the stock to the sauce and stir thoroughly to incorporate the stock into the reduced glaze.

-Strain the gravy through a fine sieve into a saucepan and bring to a gentle boil and reduce by one-third.
+Once it is fully mixed, strain the gravy through a fine sieve into a saucepan.
+Bring this mixture to a gentle boil over medium-high heat and reduce it by one-third.

-Once the gravy is reduced, add the butter in tiny pieces, shaking the pan gently until the all the butter is absorbed.
-Adding the ice cold butter not only adds flavor, it gives the gravy a glossy shine.
+Once the gravy is reduced, add the butter in tiny pieces, shaking the pan gently until all the butter is melted and fully incorporated into the sauce.
+Adding the ice-cold butter not only adds flavor and richness, but it also gives the gravy a glossy shine.

 Check the resting meat to see if it has given up any more meat juices (beef and lamb often will as the meat relaxes).
 Add these juices to the gravy and give it another quick boil.

-Keep warm until needed, then strain into a warmed sauceboat.
+Keep the gravy warm until needed, then strain into a gravy boat or bowl and serve.